Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

-Air travel is a mesmerizing world.
-The convergence of engineering marvels, logistic masterpieces, and tales of human experiences all come together at 30,000 feet above ground.
-But have you ever wondered about the intricate networks airlines weave across the skies?
-Or the stories each route tells?
-In this blog, we’ll explore how to analyse airline routes, fetch associated news, display relevant images, and visualize these routes on a map using Python, Flask, and a sprinkle of AI.
+Airline Analysis is fascinating.
+It’s where incredible engineering, complex logistics, and human stories meet 30,000 feet above the ground.
+But have you ever thought about how airlines create their routes and the stories those routes tell?
+In this blog, we’ll explore how to analyze airline routes, gather related news, show relevant images, and map these routes using Aviationstack, Python, Flask, and a bit of AI.

-At the end of this blog we will supply you with the code to:
+By the end of this blog, we’ll provide you with the code to:

-Giving users control from a web page to analyse an airline of their choice from the dropdown menu.
+Giving users control from a web page to perform airline analysis of their choice from the dropdown menu.

 Retrieving flight route data from Aviationstack API and passing it to Mapbox.
 Providing a commentary about the flight routes and destinations using GPT-4.